kreativekorp/sitelen-seli-kiwen/README.md

 or of a single logograph and a non-logograph character<br>
 will produce characters that are not compound words<br>
 (at least not by the usual rules of sitelen pona).

+See [the HTML version of this page](https://htmlpreview.github.io/?https://github.com/kreativekorp/sitelen-seli-kiwen/blob/main/sitelenselikiwen.html) to actually see all the glyphs.